 And so the tale of confessions and executions went on, until there was a pile of corpses lying before Napoleon's feet and the air was heavy with the smell of blood, which had been unknown there since the time of Jones.
 (7.26)

 To make sure all of this floats with the other animals, Napoleon keeps shifting the Commandments to make them say what he wants them to say.
 Squealer explains that the commandment didn't say that you couldn't sleep in a bed, only that you couldn't sleep in a bed with sheets.
-Similarly, the commandment forbidding alcohol later forbids drinking alcohol to excess.
-Meanwhile, Napoleon denounces all the grand social dreams that gave birth to the idea of Animal Farm.
-He tells the other animals: “the truest happiness lay in working hard and living frugally" (10.4).
+And it's not that you can't drink alcohol—you just can't drink it to excess.
+But only if you're a pig.
+For all the other animals, Napoleon says, "the truest happiness lay in working hard and living frugally" (10.4).

-Of course, Napoleon is largely a stand-in for Stalin, who lived a lavish lifestyle at the same time that famines were raging through the Russian countryside.
-It’s clear that Napoleon has made a mockery of Old Major's ideas in the same way that Stalin made a mockery of Karl Marx's ideas.
+Like Napoleon, Stalin lived a lavish lifestyle while everyone else was starving.
+By constantly changing the rules so that he and his friends are exempt, Napoleon totally makes a mockery Old Major's ideas—just like Stalin messed up Karl Marx's ideas.
 The "worker's state" that actually existed under Stalin was more like a horrible, dark parody of what Marx thought a communist state would be.

 In fact, it looked a lot like the exact opposite of communism: fascism.